 Ultimately, the preferred repository site will be one that can safely and securely contain and isolate used nuclear fuel for the time period required.
-The project will only proceed with interested municipalities, First Nation and Métis communities, and surrounding communities working in partnership to implement it.
+Our approach to partnership is grounded in Reconciliation - where municipalities and Indigenous communities have mutual respect for each other.
+The project will only proceed in an area with informed and willing hosts, where the municipality, First Nation and Métis communities, and others in the area are working together to implement it.